-The Object I/O Tab is specific to the Oracle data source platform, and displays information about Oracle I/O loads
+The Object I/O Tab is specific to the Oracle data source platform, and displays information about Oracle I/O loads on the profiled data source.

 (i) For more detailed information, see Viewing Details on the Blockers Tab (Oracle).

 The following parameters are displayed on the I/O tab: